Ziblim Iddi

 Ziblim Iddi (born 15 September 1967) is a Ghanaian politician and was a member of the Seventh Parliament of the Fourth Republic of Ghana, representing the Gushegu Constituency on the ticket of the New Patriotic Party (NPP).

 Education

-Iddi holds the qualification of doctor of philosophy in political science (international relations and comparative politics) from Clark University, Atlanta, US.
-He also possesses a Bachelor of Arts degree in Political Science from the University of Ghana and a master's in International Affairs and Development (MIAD) from Clark University.
+Iddi holds the qualification of doctor of philosophy in political science (international relations and comparative politics) from Clark Atlanta University, in the United States.
+He also possesses a Bachelor of Arts degree in political science from the University of Ghana and a master's in International Affairs and Development (MIAD) from Clark University.

 His areas of expertise include political economy, comparative politics, and international relations.

 Politics

 Iddi is a member of New Patriotic Party and was a member of parliament for Gushegu constituency in the Seventh Parliament of the Fourth Republic of Ghana.

 2016 election

 Iddi contested the Gushegu constituency on the ticket of New Patriotic Party during the 2016 Ghanaian general election and won with 22,529 votes, representing 54.22% of the total votes.
 He was elected over Kwesi Thomas Nassan of the National Democratic Congress who polled 18, 479 votes which is equivalent to 44.47%, parliamentary candidate for the Progressive People's Party (PPP) had 316 votes representing 0.76% and Convention People's Party (CPP) parliamentary candidate Issah Baba had 228 votes, representing 0.55% of the total votes.

 Iddi stepped down during the 2020 New Patriotic Party primaries.